Setting up Argo CD with Helm

 Example: Installing Prometheus

-To demonstrate how to deploy a Helm chart with Argo CD, we’ll add Prometheus on our cluster.
+As a real-world example on how to deploy a Helm chart with Argo CD, we'll add Prometheus to our cluster.

 apiVersion: argoproj.io/v1alpha1